Today’s treat is the motherload of all that is salted caramel.

 - In a large bowl, whisk together the flour, baking powder, and salt.
 In a separate medium bowl, beat the butter and sugars together at medium-high speed until light and fluffy, 2-3 minutes.
 Add the eggs and vanilla.
 Beat until combined.
 Slowly mix in the dry ingredients until no flour remains, scraping down the sides of the bowl as needed.
 Slowly stir in the milk.
 Do not overmix the batter.

 - While the cupcakes are cooling, melt the butter in a small saucepan.
 Once melted, add brown sugar and heavy cream.
 Stir constantly over medium heat until sugar is dissolved.
 Add salt.
 Allow to bubble for 3 full minutes, no more.
 Remove from heat and allow to slightly cool, only about 15 minutes.
 Do not place in the refrigerator to cool.
 With a hand mixer at medium speed, beat in powdered sugar 1 cup at a time, until you reach desired consistency.
-I used 4 cups.
+Add a little heavy cream if you'd like the frosting a little creamier.
 Add more salt if the frosting tastes too sweet.
 Frost cooled cupcakes and adorn with salted caramel candies.
 Cupcakes stay fresh in an airtight container for up to 5 days.

 *Extra frosting can be stored in the refrigerator for up to 5 days.
 Allow it to come to room temperature again before frosting anything.